ditrit/leto-modelizer-api/README.md

 - `CF_createDiagram`: allows user to create a diagram in `leto-modelizer`.
 - `CF_createDiagramFromTemplate`: allows user to create a diagram from template in `leto-modelizer`.
 - `CF_deleteDiagram`: allows user to delete a diagram in `leto-modelizer`.
+- `CF_createComponent`: allows user to create a component in `leto-modelizer`.
+- `CF_createComponentFromTemplate`: allows user to create a component from template in `leto-modelizer`.
+- `CF_deleteComponent`: allows user to delete a component in `leto-modelizer`.
+- `CF_useTextEditor`: allows user to use the text editor in `leto-modelizer`.

 ## Getting Started